 Vulnerability Should Never Be Exploited

 Many people join yoga workshops, trainings and retreats during periods of transition, uncertainty or emotional sensitivity.
-They may already be navigating grief, identity shifts or major life changes, and they entrust the training environment with a degree of psychological openness.
-As I often say to the teachers: together with their jeans and trainers, your students will leave their defensive shields in that changing room because they trust they have entered a safe space.
+They may already be navigating grief, identity shifts or major life changes, and they often arrive with a level of psychological openness that they would not bring into other environments.
+As I often say to teachers, students leave their protective shields outside the studio door because they believe they are entering a safe space.
 This vulnerability should be honoured and protected, not manipulated or mined for the sake of dramatic breakthroughs.
-When yoga teachers use therapeutic language, promise transformation or frame themselves as facilitators of emotional catharsis, they create expectations that they are not qualified to meet.
-Students can easily be led into panic, dissociation or emotional collapse without anyone present who knows how to navigate or contain the experience.

 A Call for Ethical Clarity

+Yoga has immense potential to support healing, empowerment and self-connection, but that potential is compromised the moment teachers inflate their role or confuse yoga with psychotherapy.
+When psychotherapeutic language is borrowed without understanding, when emotional processes are used without training, and when vulnerability is treated as a gateway to transformation rather than something to be held with care, people get hurt.
 If we want teacher trainings, workshops and retreats to be genuinely safe and supportive, we need clearer boundaries, more humility about what yoga can and cannot offer, and far greater respect for the disciplines we are drawing from.
 There is no shame in referring out, staying within one’s scope, or acknowledging that another profession is better equipped for certain kinds of work.
-In fact, that is what integrity looks like.
+That is what integrity looks like.